 Why choose this course

 This course will teach you a systematic approach to decision-making in investment management.
-You’ll learn from experienced industry professionals and academics, whilst developing the skills you need to succeed in investment management or investment analysis roles within the finance industry.
+You’ll learn from experienced industry professionals and academics, while developing the skills you need to succeed in investment management or investment analysis roles within the finance industry.

-You’ll learn how to use market-leading tools such as Bloomberg, with Bloomberg Market Concepts certification embedded in the course.
-The course is affiliated with the CFA Institute and you’ll thus have the opportunity to apply for a scholarship to sit the Chartered Financial Analyst exam during your studies.
+You’ll learn how to use market-leading tools such as Bloomberg, with Bloomberg Market Concepts certification embedded in our course.
+Our course is affiliated with the CFA Institute and you can apply for a scholarship to sit the Chartered Financial Analyst exam during your studies.
 In addition, we offer the Schweser CFA Essential Study Package free of charge to all scholarship holders.

 What you will study